Simon-Cheek/Simon-Cheek/README.md

 My name is Simon Cheek, and I am a Music/CS Student at Brigham Young University!
 I currently work as a Web Developer for the BYU School of Music and have a background in the following Technologies:

 **Software Engineering**:
-- Python & Associated Libraries (Matplot, Requests, Bs4, Tkinter, and more!)
+- Python & Associated Libraries (Matplot, Requests, Bs4, Tkinter, NumPy, and more!)
 - App Development (Flutter SDK)
 - C++ (Data Structures and Algorithms)
 - Java (Minecraft Modding)